About Tap Water

 - 68% from lower income households (under $40k) drink tap water at least sometimes and 59% of them are concerned about contaminants.

-Stumbling upon this article, you might already know the potential negative health impacts of tap water and may already have a whole house water filter.
+If you’re actively searching for answers on what water filters remove calcium, you might already know the potential negative health impacts of tap water and may already have a whole house water filter.
 That or you are planning to get one.
 Regardless, we hope we’ve shared with you more insights regarding tap water.

 A lot of people have the wrong belief that tap water is safe and clean.
 You only need to realize that the network of pipes span across a city and it only takes a simple leak, corrosion or damage to get the water contaminated.
 The water and sewer pipelines in America is 1.6 million miles.